-The Register of War Memorials in NSW was launched by the Premier and the President of the Returned and Services League of New South Wales (RSL NSW) on 22 April 2002 as a joint initiative between the NSW Government and RSL NSW.
+The NSW War Memorials Register was launched by the Premier and the President of the Returned and Services League of New South Wales (RSL NSW) on 22 April 2002 as a joint initiative.

 The Register’s content relies on community contribution.
-While processes are in place to promote correct researched information to the best of our ability, the Register cannot ensure the accuracy and currency of its website content.
+While processes are in place to moderate and publish well-researched and factual information to the best of our ability, the Register cannot ensure the accuracy and currency of its website content.